Last Updated: July 9, 2021

 Trends in the retail industry continue to evolve each year.
-2019 has been no exception, as we’ve seen new technologies emerge and existing digital trends become more widespread.
+We’ve seen new technologies emerge and existing digital trends become more widespread.

 One that we’ve talked about at length is for retailers to continue to create an omnichannel shopping experience.
 For most businesses, it’s beneficial to find new avenues on which to sell.
 It’s not always necessary for success, but an untapped market is certainly wasting potential sales.